yd-yin/RotationLaplace/README.md

 Please note that when using Pascal3D+, the data annotations will be generated during the first run of the program.

+## Equivolumetric distretization of SO(3)
+We used the code from Implicit-PDF (https://implicit-pdf.github.io/) to generate equivolumetric samples of SO(3).

+By default, we used `grids3.npy`, which is stored in this repository.
+For more pre-sampled grids, please refer to this [Google drive](https://drive.google.com/drive/folders/188-ivOJleXXQZPUjWIBxwkW5RrZIhyUG?usp=sharing).
+The Eq_grids files contain different numbers of samples for both the rotation matrix (grids{l}) and the quaternion (gridsq{l}).
+The number of samples is 72 * 8^l.

 # Usage

 ## Train